 Ted and Michelle both gained broad architectural experience while working at architecture firms in Denver and NYC.
 In Denver, Michelle worked at Oz Architecture on a diverse range of projects including schools, resorts, and multi-family residential.
 She was the project architect for the historic Clocktower Lofts conversion.
 Ted worked at Davis Partnership on a diverse range of project types included high-end residential, multi-family housing, retail, corporate offices, master planning, and a research laboratory.

 In 2003, Ted and Michelle relocated to New York City and both joined Studio Daniel Libeskind’s World Trade Center Master Plan design team.
 Ted was awarded a Presidential Citation by the American Institute of Architects for his participation on the WTC Master Plan.
 While in New York City, Ted has refined his skills with renowned architectural firms; Gwathmey Siegel Architects, Polshek Partnership, and FXFowle.
 Michelle has worked at Hart Howerton and Ghiora Aharoni Design Studio.
-Ted is also an adjunct professor of building technology at NYC College of Technology.
 Some examples of our prior work experiences are included below.